 This project is a continuation of another project that failed to meet its goals because of a lack of necessary funds.
 Currently, only 100 tubes separate the water tank from the community below.
 However, the community does not have the resources to purchase the lacking materials.

-The project funds will be used to buy pipe and faucets.
+The project funds will be used to buy pipes and faucets.
 In addition, cement will be purchased to shore up the spring box against landslides.
-Also, barbed wire will be purchased to make “bridges” to support the tubing where a stream is crossed, and to create a protected area for reforestation.
+Also, the barbed wire will be purchased to make “bridges” to support the tubing where a stream is crossed and to create a protected area for reforestation.